AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 ## Your own RPC server

-For EVM developers and projects could be reasonable to have own EVM endpoints.
-In case of using public endpoints the project will depend of this endpoint, centralized EVM RPC can become single point of failure.
-Officially Astar team recommend projects to use their own managed EVM endpoints.
+For EVM developers and projects, it is reasonable to have their own managed EVM endpoints.
+Relying on public endpoints introduces, introduces the risk of relying on centralized endpoints which can become single point of failure.

+Astar team officially recommends projects to use their own managed EVM endpoints.

 Fortunately launch Astar Network endpoint is not that difficult.